codership/documentation/galeracluster/source/kb/multi-master-conflicts.rst

 .. _`kb-trouble-multi-master-conflicts`:

 ======================================
-Multi-Master Conflicts
+Multi-Primary Conflicts
 ======================================

 .. rst-class:: article-stats

    Length: 751 words; Published: April 1, 2014; Updated: October 7, 2019; Category: Splits & Topology; Type: Troubleshooting

-These types of conflicts relate to multi-master database environments and typically involve inconsistencies of row amongst nodes.
+These types of conflicts relate to multi-primary database environments and typically involve inconsistencies of row amongst nodes.

 .. rst-class:: section-heading
 .. rubric:: Scenario

-To understand this better, consider a situation in a multi-master replication system in which users can submit updates to any database node.
+To understand this better, consider a situation in a multi-primary replication system in which users can submit updates to any database node.
 There may be an instance in which two nodes attempt to change the same row in a database, but with different values.
 Galera Cluster copes with situations such as this by using certification-based replication.

 .. rst-class:: section-heading
 .. rubric:: Troubleshooting

-There are a few techniques available to log and monitor problems that may indicate multi-master conflicts.
+There are a few techniques available to log and monitor problems that may indicate multi-primary conflicts.
 They can be enabled with the :ref:`wsrep_debug <wsrep_debug>` option.
 This instructs the node to include additional debugging information in the server output log.
 You can enable it through the configuration file with a line like so:

 .. code-block:: ini